Getting Started with Live Components

 Before creating live components, there are a few things you’ll need:

-A code component library.
-DSM currently supports live components implemented in React, Vue, and Angular.
+- A code component library.
+DSM currently supports live components implemented in React, Vue, Angular, and HTML.
 Soon support will be added for even more popular frameworks.
 Need help thinking through your design system implementation?
 Check out our expert advice page.

 Adding live components to DSM consists of 4 steps: